top of page

-Literally clearing your space can help you declutter your mind.
+Clearing your living space can help you declutter your mind.
 Why?
-Because a tidy environment can reduce stress and help you focus better.
+Because a tidy environment can reduce stress and help you focus.

-To de-clutter your mind when facing a long-term health condition, focus on self-care, practice mindfulness, and prioritise activities that bring you joy and relaxation, while also setting realistic goals and seeking support from others.
+To declutter your mind when facing a long-term health condition, focus on self-care, practice mindfulness, and prioritise activities that bring you joy and relaxation.
+You may also find it easier to set realistic goals and seeking support from others.

 How I Declutter My Mind - Get More Clarity And Stop Feeling Overwhelmed offers 11 practical tips that will help get rid of the brain fog that robs you of a clear and focused mind and the essential things in life.